swelf19/pggo/README.markdown

     pggo init path/to/project

-Tern projects are composed of a directory of migrations and optionally a config file.
+Pggo projects are composed of a directory of migrations and optionally a config file.
 See the sample directory for an example.

 # Configuration